Stoopley Gibson Manor: Benjamin F. and Gertrude McGuckin (1933–1950)

 Within the first few months of ownership, the McGuckins initiated an extensive restoration of the manor house and property, which was described at the time as "one of the fine waterfront properties of the county."
 Renovations included the addition of a wing to the west of the manor home with a new kitchen, laundry room, mud room, and maids' dining room, the construction of a detached garage, greenhouse, and swimming pool.
 The McGuckins were able to take possession of the home and relocate from New York by June 20, 1935.

 Elm Street Development and Gibson's Grant (2000–present)

 The property was sold to White's Heritage Partners in 2000 and was subdivided under the name Gibson's Grant.
-The last living owner prior to the development of the neighborhood, Luther Gregory, passed away in 2006.
+The last living owner prior to the development of the neighborhood, Luther Gregory, died in 2006.

 The home was featured on the 2019 Maryland Home and Garden Pilgrimage.